 Santorini Painting Tour – This tour is similar to the photography tour in many ways, providing group members with opportunities to visit, see, and enjoy many of the unique places and views of this wonderful small island.
 However, on this tour, there is no absolute need for a professional painter, clients interested in joining or making up a Painting Tour should speak to our Special Interests consultant.
 These tours with group sizes of 4-20 can be organised as an escorted or non-escorted tour, the latter is where the day-to-day arrangements are organised independently and we just provide the local ground transport.

 For gastronomes, Santorini can be viewed as a large chefs table with so much on offer.
-Wine tasting and gourmet experiences are common place, and we have summarised below two tours that are often incorporated into a villa or hotel holiday booked with us.
-Detailed information on these daily gourmet and wine tours, and the Tastes of Santorini gastronomy tour in October, which is being established as an annual event, is available on 020 7118 2110 or by email to firstname.lastname@example.org.
+Wine tasting and gourmet experiences are common place, and we have summarised below two tours that are often incorporated into a holiday booked with us.
+Detailed information on these daily gourmet and wine tours, and Tastes of Santorini an annual October gastronomy tour is available by email to email@example.com, or calling 020 7118 2110.

 SANTORINI GOURMET & WINE